byungs2/FinPic/README.md

 # FinPic

-# we are going to make funny webpage!

 # FrontEnd Structure
 Because of spirit of adventure, we have used MPA structure with Vue_CLI single file component
 - Single File Components